PWierna/gmsh/README.md

 # gmsh
-Python/gmsh scripts &amp; data for dogbone's structured meshes
+Python/gmsh scripts for a parametrized dogbone structured mesh